marianagsoares/natixis-hiring-process/README.md

 README v1:

-# 🚀 Smart consulting - Hiring process
+# 🚀 Smart Consulting - Hiring Process

 ## 📋 About the Project

+This repository contains automated tests developed for the Smart Consulting technical challenge.
+The project includes API tests with Postman/Newman and E2E tests with Cypress for the Cypress Real World App platform.

+---

 ## 🧪 First project: API Tests (Postman/Newman)